Counseling for Women in Redwood City

 This is why I help my groups to work in the "here and now", looking at the dynamics unfolding in the room at the moment.

-If you are interested to see if one of my groups is a fit for you, here is the process: I offer a complimentary 30 minute meeting for us both to gather initial information.
-If we agree to move ahead, I will want to meet with you at least 1-2 full sessions (at my regular fee) to work with you to see how group can meet your needs and help you set your goals.
+Here is the process: I offer a complimentary brief phone call for us to exchange initial information.
+If we agree to move ahead, I will want to meet with you 1-2 full sessions (at my regular fee) to help set your goals and explore how group can meet your needs.
 Sometimes it is in the best interest of the client to do some individual work before joining the group.
-(I can offer that if they are not already seeing a therapist.)
-An important part of the process of entering a group is thoughtful preparation to ensure that each group member has the best chance of benefitting from the experience.
-Shortly after that, as appropriate, you will join the group.
+(I can offer that if you are not already seeing a therapist.)
+An important part of the process of entering a group is thoughtful preparation to ensure that each group member has the best chance of benefiting from the experience.

-Come join others who are growing – and me - in this rich and potentially very rewarding experience.
+Come join others who are growing in this rich and potentially very rewarding experience.

 Deborah Dowse Runyeon, MFT, CGP